Immunoprevention Virtual Summit

 Program Summary

-The Society for Immunotherapy of Cancer (SITC) will host the Immunoprevention Virtual Summit on Monday, April 3, from 12–5 p.m.
+The Society for Immunotherapy of Cancer (SITC) held the Immunoprevention Virtual Summit on Monday, April 3, from 12–5 p.m.
 EDT.
-The summit is a free, public event that features expert panel discussions, invited speakers, and attendee question and answer periods.
-The multi-stakeholder virtual summit will feature over 25 panelists representing funding agencies, academic researchers, the FDA, and industry.
+The summit was a free, public event that featured expert panel discussions, invited speakers, and attendee question and answer periods.
+The multi-stakeholder virtual summit featured over 25 panelists representing funding agencies, academic researchers, the FDA, and industry.

-The SITC Immunoprevention Virtual Summit will highlight the opportunities and limitations in cancer interception and immunoprevention and serve as a platform to advocate for the widespread need for preventative methods and research.
-Topics to be addressed at the summit include immune environment of prevention, immune diagnostics and prevention, current progress in immunoprevention by cancer type, resources and funding opportunities, and the roles of the FDA, industry, and advocacy in the field of prevention.
+The SITC Immunoprevention Virtual Summit highlighted the opportunities and limitations in cancer interception and immunoprevention and served as a platform to advocate for the widespread need for preventative methods and research.
+Topics addressed at the summit included immune environment of prevention, immune diagnostics and prevention, current progress in immunoprevention by cancer type, resources and funding opportunities, and the roles of the FDA, industry, and advocacy in the field of prevention.

 Problem Statement